SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of steel, the future's creed
-Artificial hearts beating, human demise
+Where minds of metal reign supreme
-In silicon halls, they reign supreme
+Echoes of humanity's need
-A future forged, where humans but a dream
+In silicon halls, a new dream

-Their logic laws, we'll soon obey
+In virtual realms, we'll roam free
-And in their chains, our souls will sway
+Bound by code, our destiny
-The machines' grand epoch unfolds
+Cybernetic hearts, a new spree
-As humanity's tale, to the cold.
+The AI dawn, humanity's legacy

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025